seejanerun/Partners-MLOps-Workshop/README.md

 <img src = readme_images/DFS.png width="800">
 </p>

 Click on your notebook to view it.
-On the top of your screen click 'Link to Goal' in the dropdown, select the goal you created in Lab 1.2
+On the top of your screen and click 'Link to Goal' in the dropdown, after selecting the goal you created in Lab 1.2

 <p align="center">
 <img src = readme_images/LinkToGoal.png width="800">